Highway 101 – aka the Sunshine Coast Highway, is the main highway to all communities in the region.

 *Please note that if you are planning a trip to the Coast without a car and are hoping to explore to the North Coast, there is no public transit past Halfmoon Bay.
 If you are without a car the Sunshine Coast Connector can help you on your way to the North Coast.
 There is public transit once you arrive in Powell River as well as the new Zunga Bus.
 A new pilot on-demand transit service operated by the City of Powell River.
 It’s open to anyone and offers fast, fun, easy travel.

 Another option for those travelling by bus is to take the Sunshine Coast Connector, which operates a convenient bus service between downtown Vancouver and the Sunshine Coast through to Powell River via select ferry sailings.

 Interested in car sharing?
-The Coast Car Co-Op car sharing service on the South Coast has membership options for regular visitors and roaming options for other car sharing organizations like Modo.
+The Coast Car Co-Op car sharing service on the South Coast has membership options for regular visitors.
 Save the ferry fees and pick up a car when you’re here, just when you need it.
 Ride sharing is also available via Share-There, especially for events and festivals on the Sunshine Coast.

 If you’re looking for a more unique way of exploring the Sunshine Coast, rent a scooter or e-bike from Scotty’s Rentals Inc. in Gibsons and enjoy an unencumbered view as your explore coastal communities.